Food Allergies

 Prognosis

-In general, most infants and young children outgrow or become clinically tolerant of their food hypersensitivities.
-Specifically, most "outgrow" allergies to milk, egg, soy and wheat.
-Allergies to peanut, tree nuts, fish, and shellfish are more persistent.[43]
+Many infants and young children outgrow or become clinically tolerant of their early IgE food hypersensitivities, specifically allergies to milk, egg, soy, and wheat.
+However, allergies to peanut, tree nuts, fish, and shellfish are more persistent.[67]

 About 20% of infants and young children experience resolution of their peanut allergy by the time they reach school age.

-Children with non-IgE–mediated food allergies, such as proctocolitis and enterocolitis, typically resolve their food allergy in the first years of life.[47]
-Allergic eosinophilic esophagitis appears to be a persistent disorder.[48]
+Children with non-IgE–mediated food allergies, such as proctocolitis and enterocolitis, typically resolve their food allergy in the first years of life.[71]
+Eosinophilic esophagitis and eosinophilic gastroenteritis are persistent disorders.[72]

 Morbidity and mortality

-Severe anaphylactic reactions, including death, can occur following the ingestion of food.[30, 6] Fatalities result from severe laryngeal edema, irreversible bronchospasm, refractory hypotension, or a combination thereof.
+Severe anaphylactic reactions from food can result in death.[47, 35] Fatalities result from severe laryngeal edema, irreversible bronchospasm, refractory hypotension, or a combination thereof.

 Peanuts, tree nuts, fish, and shellfish are the foods most often implicated in severe food-induced anaphylactic reactions, although anaphylactic reactions to a wide variety of foods have been reported.
 Fatalities caused by reactions to milk have increasingly been noted.[35]